SchlossLab/Doherty_CDprediction_mBio_2017/submission/Doherty_CDprediciton_mBio_2017_finaldraft.md

 responders, 6 non-responders), who provided samples at every time point (Figure 1).
-We saw no significant difference in the *α*-diversity over time in subjects who did not respond 22 weeks after induction, regardless of treatment, and in subjects who received placebo (Figure 4).
-However, the median *α*-diversity of responders 22 weeks after UST induction significantly changed over time (p = 0.01) having increased from baseline (median = 6.65, IQR = 4.6 - 9.24) to 4 weeks after UST induction(median = 9.33, IQR = 6.54 - 16.7), decreased from 4 to 6 weeks after induction (median = 8.42, IQR = 4.93 - 17.5), and was significantly higher than baseline (p &lt; 0.05) at 22 weeks after induction (median = 10.7, IQR = 5.49 - 14.6).
+We saw no significant difference in the *α*-diversity over time in subjects who did not respond 22 weeks after induction, regardless of treatment, and in subjects who responded to placebo (Figure 4).
+However, the median *α*-diversity of responders 22 weeks after UST induction significantly changed over time (p = 0.012) having increased from baseline (median = 6.65, IQR = 4.60 - 9.24) to 4 weeks after UST induction(median = 9.33, IQR = 6.54 - 16.7), decreased from 4 to 6 weeks after induction (median = 8.42, IQR = 4.93 - 17.5), and was significantly higher than baseline (p &lt; 0.05) at 22 weeks after induction (median = 10.7, IQR = 5.49 - 14.6).